eudoxia0/flashcards/Cards/typst.md

 ---

-Q: Markup: h1 heading.
+Q: Syntax: h1 heading.
 A: `= I'm a heading`

 ---

-Q: Markup: italics.
+Q: Syntax: italics.
 A: `_italics_`

 ---

-Q: Markup: bold.
+Q: Syntax: bold.
 A: `*bold*`

 ---